boardgameio/boardgame.io/docs/documentation/events.md

 ### Triggering an event from game logic.

-You can trigger events from a move or any code inside your game logic (the phase's `onBegin` hook, for example).
+You can trigger events from a move or code inside your game logic (a phase’s `onBegin` hook, for example).
 This is done through the `ctx.events` object:

 ```js